• Skip to primary navigation

 • Cut potatoes into wedges approximately an inch thick.
 (I typically get 8 wedges from a potato)

-• Place wedges in an even layer on a greased baking sheet lined with parchment paper and roast in the oven.
+• Place the wedges in an even layer on a large baking sheet lined with parchment paper and roast in the oven.

 • 20 minutes into baking, check for doneness and flip wedges.
-Wedges can be removed if already cooked through, otherwise let cook 5 additional minutes, or until done.
+Wedges can be removed if already cooked through, otherwise let cook for 5 additional minutes, or until the inside is tender and the exterior is golden brown.

 Notes